AbdallahBedir/react-coding-challenge/README.md

+## Newsapi Coding challenge

+Simple app created with react.js that consuming [https://newsapi.org​/](https://newsapi.org​/) API.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Newsapi Coding challenge

-Simple app created with react.js that consuming [https://newsapi.org​/] API.

 ## Introduction

 The searchbox and category select filters the news result, The search icon in searchbox is disabled unless 3 letters or more in typed in searchbox, after clicking the search button, we are sending a request to newsapi with the searched query, also if specific category is selected, it will be passed to the request.

+## Future Improvements

+- Submit the form using enter key.
+- Add Loading indicator while fetching the news.
+- Display error messages and `No news match your result`.
+- Support routing `/news` with active route highlighted.
+- Expanded sidebar submenus.
+- Proptypes & defaultProps.
+- Profile menu that display items on clicking.
+- Search news as you type.

 ## Available Scripts